Colo-Colo: 1999–present: Bankruptcy and recovery

 In 1999, after Benítez's departure, the club entered a serious financial crisis.
 On 23 January 2002, after years of economic mismanagement under the leadership of Peter Dragicevic as president, the club was declared bankrupt.
-Justice named Juan Carlos Saffie as syndic responsible for the institution allowing it not to lose its legal status.
-Despite the bankruptcy, under Jaime Pizarro as coach – key player in the obtaining of the 1991 Copa Libertadores – Los Albos won the Torneo de Clausura, with an almost completely juvenile squad.
-Three years later, in 2005, the joint-stock company Blanco y Negro took over the administration, concessioning all club assets for thirty years in exchange for paying all debts through an opening process at the Santiago Stock Exchange.
-In the first half of 2006, the judiciary court declared the bankruptcy over.
+A court judge named Juan Carlos Saffie as bankruptcy trustee and administrator responsible for the institution not lose its legal status.
+Despite the bankruptcy, under Jaime Pizarro as coach – key player in the obtaining of the 1991 Copa Libertadores – "Los Albos" won the Torneo de Clausura, with a playing squad composed almost completely of youth players.
+Three years later, in 2005, the joint-stock company Blanco y Negro took over the administration, acquiring all club assets for thirty years in exchange for paying all outstanding debts through a concessionaire and undergoing an opening process enlisting at the Santiago Stock Exchange.
+In the first half of 2006, the judiciary court lifted its bankruptcy.

-With the Argentine Claudio Borghi as coach since 2006, and with players like Matías Fernández and Humberto Suazo, Colo-Colo obtained a Bicampeonato winning the Apertura and Clausura tournaments.
-The squad reached another international final, the Copa Sudamericana, losing 2–1 to Mexico's side Pachuca.
-That season, El Cacique was recognized by the IFFHS as the world's club of the month.
-The following season Colo-Colo won two more consecutive tournaments, winning a Tetracampeonato for winning four back-to-back championships, being the first Chilean team to achieve that.
+With the Argentine Claudio Borghi appointed coach in 2006, and with players like Matías Fernández and Humberto Suazo, Colo-Colo played scintillating football and obtained the Bicampeonato winning the Apertura and Clausura tournaments.
+The squad reached another international final, the Copa Sudamericana, losing 2–1 to Mexico's Pachuca.
+That season, El Cacique was recognized in the month of October by the IFFHS as the world's club of the month.
+The following season Colo-Colo won two more consecutive tournaments, winning a Tetracampeonato for winning four back-to-back championships, being the first Chilean team to achieve the feat.

-After Borghi's departure, the club obtained its 28th title after defeating Palestino in the 2008 Torneo de Clausura finals under the coaching of Marcelo Barticciotto, and with Lucas Barrios as principal scorer, who equaled Luis Hernán Álvarez's record of highest number of goals scored by a Colo-Colo footballer during a single season with 37 goals.
-The following season, the club became the first professional team to play on Easter Island.
-After a poor Torneo de Apertura 2009 – not reaching the play-offs for the first time – Los Albos started the Clausura very close to relegation positions.
-However, the team reached the tournament's finals against Universidad Católica, beating them 4–2 in Santa Laura, with players like Esteban Paredes, Macnelly Torres and Ezequiel Miralles, coached by Hugo Tocalli.
-Colo-Colo's last championship was in 2014 after winning the Torneo de Clausura.
+After Borghi's departure, the club obtained its 28th title defeating Palestino in the 2008 Torneo de Clausura finals under the coaching of Marcelo Barticciotto, and with Lucas Barrios as its top goal scorer, who equaled the goal tally record of Luis Hernán Álvarez scored by a Colo-Colo footballer during a single season with 37 goals.
+The following season, the club became the first professional team to play in Rapa Nui Easter Island.
+After a poor Torneo de Apertura 2009 – not reaching the play-offs for the first time – "Los Albos" started the Clausura or Closing Championship very poorly and languishing in the table standings in the relegation spots.
+The team however reached the tournament play-off finals against Universidad Católica, beating them 4–2 at the Santa Laura, with players like Esteban Paredes, Macnelly Torres and Ezequiel Miralles, coached by Hugo Tocalli.
+Colo-Colo's following championship was in 2014 after winning the Torneo de Clausura.
 It was the team's 30th Chilean League title.